1. Africa's Most Underrated FMCG Powerhouse

 |---|---|---|---|

-A medium-scale line costs about $200K and generates ~$500K in annual net profit — payback in under six months.
+A medium-scale line (competitive pricing — contact us for details) generates $350K–580K in annual net profit — payback in under six months.

 4. Cash Flow: Why This Business Suits SME Investors